organicmaps/organicmaps.github.io/README.md

 faq-menu-title = "{Translation of 'F.A.Q.' to a new language}"
 ```

-**Limitation**: List of taxonomies at `/faq/` page is always alphabetical.
-So 'Android' is always the first, 'Bookmarks' is the second, 'General' is the third and so on.

-**Limitation**: Questions at any F.A.Q. sub-page are sorted by file name.
-An `extra.order` variable in .md content files is used for sorting articles.
+**Limitation**: F.A.Q. categories (taxonomies) are sorted alphabetically: "app", "bookmarks", "editing", "map", "tts".

-**Limitation**: Each F.A.Q. sub-page has only a name.
+**Limitation**: Each F.A.Q. category has only a name.
 No description, no icon.
-Only name 'Android', or 'iOS', or 'Routing', etc.
+Only name 'App', or 'Bookmarks and Tracks', or 'Map Editing', etc.

 ## Contribution